TheLastGimbus/FreeBuddy/notes/mbb-protocol-wiki.md

 ### 1 - Battery service
 Seems to be heavily related to battery.

+#### CommandID=39
+Looks like a main juice that gives me levels etc.

+While my headphones are 55%L, 65%R, 1%C, these are the data bytes:
+`[1, 1, 55, 2, 3, 55, 65, 1, 3, 3, 0, 0, 0]`

+So looks like 5th byte is left, 6th right and 7th case.
+Last 3 bytes are charging states, in same order (as I learned other time).

+But that's with both buds out.
+If I put the left bud in case and close it, it gives me this:
+`[1, 1, 65, 2, 3, 0, 65, 1, 3, 3, 0, 0, 0]`

+I assume 0 means null, because it shows up placeholder "-" in the app, but why 55 changed to 65 in third byte?

+When I've put the right bud, it showed this:
+`[1, 1, 55, 2, 3, 55, 65, 1, 3, 3, 0, 0, 0]`

+...SO, **I think** third byte is just lowest charge there is 👀

+> CommandID=8 also *sometimes* gives same bytes, but sometimes completely different, meanwhile 39 seems to be stable

 ### 43 - ANC service?
 Seems to be related to ANC.
 All three commands to set anc to on, off, and transparency, have ServiceID=43 and CommandID=4